It's been around for a while, but in 2018 Android TV is becoming a much bigger deal.

 You can get Android TV built into Sony Bravia, Sharp Aquos and Philips OLED TVs as well as boxes including the Nvidia Shield, the Mi Box and the Razer Forge.

-So that's what to expect in terms of new TV sets and boxes – but Google also announced a bunch of changes to Android TV for 2018.
+So that's what to expect in terms of new TV sets and boxes – but Google has some changes to Android TV planned for 2018.

-None are major, but the Oreo update is bringing some tweaks such as a new design with a row for each 'channel' (app) and suggestions for movies/shows/videos to watch from said app e.g. Netflix.
+The Oreo update, which started rolling out to some boxes in May, is bringing some tweaks such as a new design with a row for each 'channel' (app) and suggestions for movies/shows/videos to watch from said app e.g. Netflix.
 The icons will feature video previews (clips, trailers, live TV etc) rather than stills and there will still be a favourite apps menu bar at the top plus voice search.

-Another new feature means that you can easily bulk install a bunch of recommended apps including apps you've used on mobile.
-Google's data show that Android TV users have 15 apps on average per device – our guess is that they'd like to see that rise.
+Another new feature lets you easily bulk install a bunch of recommended apps including apps you've used on mobile.
+Google's data show that Android TV users have 15 apps on average per device – our guess is that it would like to see that rise.